U.S. home base of Afghan massacre suspect scarred by scandals

-TACOMA, Washington (Reuters) - Long before the American soldier suspected of slaying 16 Afghan villagers was identified as an Army sergeant from Joint Base Lewis-McChord, the sprawling installation had earned a reputation as the most troubled outpost in the U.S. military.
+TACOMA, Washington (Reuters) - Long before the U.S. soldier suspected of slaying 16 Afghan villagers was identified as an Army sergeant from Joint Base Lewis-McChord, the installation had earned a reputation as the most troubled outpost in the U.S. military.

-The Army and Air Force facility near Tacoma, Washington, drew scrutiny as the home base of several soldiers convicted of wartime atrocities in 2010 and as a base scarred by a record number of suicides last year.
+The Army station near Tacoma, Washington, has come under scrutiny as the home of several soldiers involved in wartime atrocities in 2010 and a base scarred by a record number of suicides last year.
 It has deployed troops repeatedly to Iraq, and late last year, sent soldiers to Afghanistan.

-More recently, staff at the base hospital have come under investigation for the reversal of nearly 300 post-traumatic stress disorder diagnoses during the past five years.

-The independent military newspaper Stars and Stripes in December 2010 called Lewis-McChord, home to 43,000 active-duty military personnel and some 14,000 civilian employees and contractors, “the most troubled base in the military.”
+The independent military newspaper Stars and Stripes in December 2010 called Lewis-McChord “the most troubled base in the military.”

 “This was not a rogue soldier,” Jorge Gonzalez, a veteran and activist, said in a statement about Sunday’s killings.
 He called Lewis-McChord “a rogue base, with a severe leadership problem.”